micmejia/bible-dump/AMPC/Genesis/Gen 24.md

-The Lord, the God of heaven, Who took me from my father's house, from the land of my family _and_ my birth, Who spoke to me and swore to me, saying, To your offspring I will give this land--He will send His [^b]Angel before you, and you will take a wife from there for my son.
+The Lord, the God of heaven, Who took me from my father's house, from the land of my family _and_ my birth, Who spoke to me and swore to me, saying, To your offspring I will give this land--He will send His Angel before you, and you will take a wife from there for my son.